frederic-perez/AmE-dictionary/data/dictionary.md

 __vainglorious__ _adj_
 __valedictorian<sup>1</sup>__ _n_ :eight: (valedictorians) A student, usu. the one ranking highest academically in a graduating class, who delivers the valedictory at graduation.
 __valedictorian<sup>2</sup>__ _adj_ _Valedictorian speech._
-__valedictory__ _n_ A closing or farewell statement or address, especially one delivered at graduation exercises.
+__valedictory__ _n_ :two: A closing or farewell statement or address, especially one delivered at graduation exercises.
 __valentine__
 __valiant<sup>1</sup>__ _adj_
 __valiant<sup>2</sup>__ _n_ :two::hammer: